Council of Major Superiors of Women Religious

 CMSWR Chairperson Sister Regina Marie Gorman in a Papal Audience with Pope Benedict XVI at the Apostolic Palace, Vatican City, Rome.

-The Council of Major Superiors of Women Religious (Consiglio dei Superiori Maggiori delle Donne Religiose) (CMSWR) is one of two associations of the leaders of congregations of Catholic women religious in the United States (the other being the Leadership Conference of Women Religious).
-As of December 2020, CMSWR includes the leaders of 112 religious congregations which have a total membership of approximately 5,700 women religious in the United States.
+The Council of Major Superiors of Women Religious (Consiglio dei Superiori Maggiori delle Donne Religiose; CMSWR) is one of two associations of the leaders of congregations of Catholic women religious in the United States (the other being the Leadership Conference of Women Religious).
+It was founded in 1992.
+The Council "is composed of the major superiors and their vicars of 112 communities of women religious (approximately 5,700 sisters) in the United States."

-Established on 12 June 1992 with provisional approval by the Holy See's Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, it obtained definitive approval on 26 October 1995 under the pontificate of Pope John Paul II.